A Shrinking Target Problem with Target at Infinity in Rank One Homogeneous Spaces

-Conversely, if $\pi_K(a_tp)$ is a rational geodesic line in $\mathcal L$, then $a_tp$ diverges to the cusp as $t\to\infty$ and hence by Corollary 6.2 in \cite{D0} and Proposition \ref{cp51}, we know that $p$ is rational in the sense of Definition \ref{def51}.
-This completes the proof of the proposition. \end{proof} \begin{remark} This proposition implies that the rational points in $U_0(e\Gamma)$ in the sense of Definition \ref{def51} could be thought of as rational points in $\mathcal H_{2n-1}(\mathbb Q)$.
-Specifically, if $p=g\Gamma\in U_0(e\Gamma)$ is a rational point where $g\in U_0\subset N_+\cong\mathcal H(\mathbb R)$, then $g$ could be identified with a point in $\mathcal H_{2n-1}(\mathbb Q)$.
-In the following, we will use this identification for convenience. \end{remark}
+Conversely, if $\pi_K(pa_t)$ is a rational geodesic line in $\mathcal L$, then $pa_t$ diverges to the cusp as $t\to\infty$ and hence by Corollary 6.2 in \cite{D0} and Proposition \ref{cp51}, we know that $p$ is rational in the sense of Definition \ref{def51}. \end{proof}